oddballteam/vets-api/README.md

 - `make ci` - Run all build steps performed in CI.

 ### Running a rails interactive console
 - `make console` - Is an alias for `rails console`, which runs an IRB like REPL in which all of the API's classes and environmental variables have been loaded.

 ### Running a bash shell
-To emulate a local install's workflow where you can run `rspec`, `rake`, or `rails` commands directly within the vets-api docker instance you can use the `make bash` command.
+To emulate a locally installed workflow where you can run `rspec`, `rake`, or `rails` commands directly within the `vets-api` Docker instance you can use the `make bash` command.

 ```bash
 $ make bash